SoftlySplinter/sem5720-assign1/README.md

 ## Submission Date

-The submission deadline for this assignment is 6pm Monday 7th January 2013.
+The submission deadline for this assignment is before midnight Monday 5th January 2013.